limecodes/whatsthedamage/README.md

 # What's the Damage
 The project "What's the Damage" is a simple spending analysis tool that helps to identify where money is being spent in order to provide insight for planning a basic budget while incorporating savings.

+## Technical Approach
+The expense tracker is purely browser based.
+It doesn't depend on an API or backend database.
+It simple reads a CSV file and breaks down the expenses into categories.
+Over time expenses can be tracked against a budget by simply uploading a CSV-based statement.

+The budget is saved into local storage.

+As the user categorises transactions, similar transactions are automatically categorised.
+Patterns to identify similar transactions are stored in local storage for the future.

+Material UI leverages to put the primary focus on the functionality rather than the cosmetics.

 ## Background
 What fills me with a sense of accomplishment about this project is the fact that it embodies what I believe to be the essence of programming – translating abstract ideas into impactful, tangible solutions to real-world problems.
 This project also reflects my growth and maturation as a developer over the years.